siv2r/bip-frost-signing/design.md

-# Design Decisions

-This document provides additional reasoning behind the major design decisions in the BIP and lists alternative designs for consideration.
+This document provides reasoning behind the major design decisions in the BIP and lists alternative designs for consideration.

-## Signing Flow
+## General Signing Flow

 ![General Signing Flow](images/frost-signing-flow.png)

 ## Current Design

+In this BIP, we follow the FROST3 scheme (see section 2.3 in [ROAST paper](https://eprint.iacr.org/2022/550.pdf)), which is a variant of the [original FROST](https://eprint.iacr.org/2020/852.pdf).

 ### Key Generation